Nesiak/basic-algorithms-in-python/README.md

 # basic-algorithms-in-python

-List of some basic algorithms written in python.
+My personal library of some basic algorithms written in python.